 However, if you are applying as a battered or abused spouse (or a spouse whose child was abused), you must:

 This means that if you are not married to your partner (for example, you are just living together or are engaged), you will not be eligible for VAWA immigration relief.
 If the relative who is abusing you is not a permanent resident or U.S. citizen, VAWA relief is not available to you.
-Additionally, VAWA does not offer protection for people in same-sex marriages, civil unions, or other such relationships.
+Additionally, VAWA does not offer protection for people in civil unions or other such relationships.

 Similarly, if you are battered or abused by your parents and you are over 21 (or your U.S. citizen child has abused you but is under 21) you cannot VAWA self-petition.

 You might, however, qualify for a U visa if you have suffered substantial injury and have helpful information to provide to authorities.
-You will not be asked questions about good faith marriage, but any sort of immigration fraud on your record will be considered when reviewing your U visa petition.
+You will not be asked questions about good faith marriage, but keep in mind that any sort of immigration fraud on your record will be considered when reviewing your U visa petition.

 U visas were created for the immigrant victims of serious crimes who have suffered physical or mental injury due to this criminal activity, and can provide helpful assistance to law enforcement agencies.
 The public policy behind the U visa is that these immigrant victims could aid police officers and prosecutors by providing information that is helpful in investigating these crimes and bringing the criminals involved to justice.
-For more on the U visa, which crimes qualify, and who is eligible to apply, see “U Visas for Crime Victims Assisting Law Enforcement: Who Is Eligible?”
+For more on the U visa, which crimes qualify, and who is eligible to apply, see U Visas for Crime Victims Assisting Law Enforcement: Who Is Eligible?

 In addition, for the U visa, you will need to have helpful information for a law enforcement official and he or she will need to "vouch" for your application by submitting a "Certification of Helpfulness."
 You will need to show serious mental or physical injury and you will have to cooperate with authorities in providing information to help them investigate and prosecute your abuser.